Myriad Price Reaches $0.0062 on Exchanges (XMY)

 Buying and Selling Myriad

-It is usually not presently possible to purchase alternative cryptocurrencies such as Myriad directly using US dollars.
-Investors seeking to trade Myriad should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Myriad directly using U.S. dollars.
+Investors seeking to acquire Myriad should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Myriad using one of the aforementioned exchanges.

 Receive News & Updates for Myriad Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Myriad and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.